 The IRS probably will not include all deductions to which you are entitled.
 Complicated tax issues can take more than a year, says Jerry Love, an accountant and financier.

 You have to do much more than you thought.

-If you owe the state money, you will have to pay it, not forgetting the interest and penalties.
-If you have not paid taxes, the IRS charges you up to 25% of what you owe, as well as an extra 25% for paying the bill on time.
+If you owe money to the state, you will have to pay it back, not forgetting interest and penalties.
+If you don't pay your taxes, the IRS charges you up to 25% of what you owe, plus an additional 25% for paying your bill on time.

-There is a 3 way to solve the tax issue: pay taxes immediately, pay them in installments or somehow reduce the tax bill.
-Declaring yourself bankrupt can save you some tax arrears, and you can pay as much as you can.
+There are 3 ways to resolve a tax issue: pay your taxes immediately, pay them in installments, or reduce your tax bill in some way.
+Declaring yourself bankrupt can save you some tax debt and you can pay off as much as you can.

 Read also on ForumDaily: